 What to do?

-The solution is both free and freeing; step out of the systems and walk into and through our fears, so that no one can use them to control us again.
+The solution is both free and freeing; step out of the systems, walk into and through our fears, so that no one can use them to control us again.

 Embark on our own journeys and make no apologies.

-But that is pretty scary; that means that we need to be willing to fail; to fail on a grand scale.
+But that is pretty scary.
+It means that we need to be willing to fail and to fail on a grand scale.

-There are many myths that have prepared us for this, such as the quest for the Holy Grail, Rama’s quest for Sita in the Ramayana and Jason’s quest for the Golden Fleece.
+There are many myths and legends that have prepared us for this, such as Parzival’s quest for the Holy Grail, Rama’s quest for Sita in the Ramayana and Jason’s quest for the Golden Fleece.

-But we can be assured that a journey, so undertaken, will lead to consciousness; and only by going on the journey will we be prepared to embody that consciousness.
+But we can be assured that a journey, so undertaken, will lead to a new consciousness; and only by going on the journey will we be prepared to embody that consciousness.

-A consciousness that is the source of all of our joy and peace.
-It is love.
+The consciousness we are discussing is the source of all peace.
+It is the consciousness of love.

-Becoming one with that, in my estimation, is the ultimate and only success.
-It is time to be willing to fail.
+Becoming one with that is the ultimate and only real success.
+Maybe it is time for us to be willing to fail?